BasementCat/bottle-utils/README.md

   * Provides an error handler that can be used to replace the standard error handler with one that returns JSON objects
     * The handler must be manually applied for each error code to each app, except as shown below

+## SQLAlchemy

-### response.SQLAlchemyNotFoundPlugin
+### sqlalchemy.SQLAlchemyNotFoundPlugin

 The SQLAlchemy not found plugin converts SQLAlchemy not found exceptions to 404s.
-This does NOT raise an error on import if SQLAlchemy is not installed but if it is not, applying the plugin will break!
+The SQLAlchemy package must be installed, and is NOT a requirement of this package as a whole!
+Make sure it is installed or ImportError will be raised.
 Apply within the JsonResponsePlugin to turn not found objects into a nicely formatted JSON error message.

 ## Apps